 We receive many calls from people who have Fat Pad Atrophy or loss of the fat cushioning in the balls of the feet.
 Now we can say: Yes, we can help you.

 Many patients have come to use suffering from fat pad atrophy.
 In the past, we had no treatment for them.
 Now we have an excellent option: Lipostem.
-Lipostem is the painless injection of your own fat together with your platelet rich plasma into your fat pad done under ultrasound guidance.
+Lipostem is the painless injection of your own micronized fat into your fat pad done under ultrasound guidance.

 What Is Fat Pad Atrophy And How Do People Get It?